Checked for UK readers: 20 June 2026

 By Denys Shchur About the author

-Quick answer: In 2026, WireGuard (or hardened variants like NordLynx) is the best default for speed + low ping.
+Short answer: WireGuard (or hardened variants like NordLynx) is the best default for speed + low ping.
 Use OpenVPN TCP/443 when networks block VPN traffic.
 Pick IKEv2/IPsec for fast roaming between Wi-Fi and 5G.

 A VPN protocol decides how your tunnel behaves: encryption, key exchange, encapsulation overhead, reconnection speed, and how it survives unstable networks.
 If your VPN feels “slow”, “laggy”, or “randomly drops”, the protocol is often the reason.